tpg/payfast/README.md

 $transaction->subscription();
 ```

-This will ensure the transaction is passed to PayFast as a recurring transaction.
+This will ensure the transaction is passed to Payfast as a recurring transaction.
 The `subscription` method also takes a few options to customise the subscription.
 You can specify the frequency, the number of cycles and the billing date:

 ```php
 $transaction->subscription(